 The fair value-based method of accounting is applied to the issuance of share purchase warrants on the date of issuance using the Black-Scholes model.
-The weighted-average fair value of the warrants issued in the period ended March 31, 2010 is Cdn\$0.15 calculated using the following weighted-average assumptions: 1.47% risk-free interest rate; expected stock price volatility of 90%; expected life of 2 years; and no expected dividend yield.
+The weighted-average fair value of the warrants issued during the year ended March 31, 2011 is Cdn\$0.32 calculated using the following weighted-average assumptions: 1.77% risk-free interest rate; expected stock price volatility of 90%; expected life of 2 years; and no expected dividend yield.

-Notes to the Consolidated Financial Statements For the period from incorporation on April 24, 2009 to March 31, 2010 Expressed in U.S. Dollars, Unless Otherwise Noted
+Notes to the Consolidated Financial Statements Years Ended March 31, 2011 and 2010 Expressed in U.S. Dollars, Unless Otherwise Noted